Research in Engineering Physics

 Research in Fusion Science and Technology

-In magnetic fusion, an ionized gas, or plasma, is confined within a vacuum chamber by magnetic fields.
-The department has two major fusion experiments, Pegasus, under the supervision of Prof. Fonck and Maria supervised by Prof. Schmitz.
 There are two other major magnetic fusion experiments on the UW-Madison campus.
 They are HSX, a stellarator, in the Department of Electrical and Computer Engineering and MST, a reversed-field pinch device, in the Department of Physics.
+A strong collaborative research environment is formed at all of these facilities being utilized for research by faculty, staff, and students from multiple departments across campus.

 Fusion technology addresses the engineering issues that must be addressed to build a reactor capable of producing electricity from fusion.
-Professors Kulcinski, Moses, Blanchard, Henderson, El-Guebaly, Santarius, Sawan, and Wilson have active research programs to address such issues as heat removal, radiation damage to materials, tritium production, magnet design, neutron and gamma transport and component lifetime in such machines.
+Professors Lindley, Henderson, and Wilson have active research programs to address such issues as heat removal, radiation damage to materials, tritium production, magnet design, neutron and gamma transport, and component lifetime for nowadays experiments and future fusion reactors.

 Mechanics of Materials